goshng/polap/README.md

    (polap) $ src/polap.sh
    ```

 For simplicity, the instructions below assume you installed Polap using Bioconda.
-In cases where you cloned the GitHub repository, replace `polap` with `src/polap.sh` as needed.
+In cases where you clone the GitHub repository, replace `polap` with `src/polap.sh` as needed.
 If you're experienced with the command line, this setup will feel straightforward.
 Otherwise, follow the steps in this README closely.

 ### Help Message